Natural Resources Economics with Mathematica

 Today, let me draw your attention to a very interesting book: Natural Resource Economics.
 Analysis, Theory, and Applications by Jon M. Conrad, Cornell University, New York, Daniel Rondeau, University of Victoria, British Columbia.

-The Economics of Natural Resources is a very important topic and uses several mathematical tools that are used in other areas of Economics.
+The Economics of Natural Resources is an essential topic and uses several mathematical tools that are used in other areas of Economics.
 In the companion website for the book, you will find the Mathematica notebooks to answer the mathematical problems of each chapter.
 These are wonderful resources for students and researchers that want to use these mathematical tools.
 So please consider buying the book by yourself or by your institution.

 We will focus on the chapter 1, which recalls the Fundamental concepts.
 The authors recall that “the study of optimal resources management shares methods and results with the field of macroeconomics, economic growth, and financial economics”.